picoCTF/ansible-roles/roles/docker/README.md

 sufficient for the majority of use cases.
 The amount of output retained is customizable using the variables [listed below](#logging-settings).

+### Firewall rules

+Access to the [EC2 metadata endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) is blocked from all Docker containers by default.

+This is [configurable](#firewall-settings), and additional IPs can be blocked if desired.

 ### Outbound access for custom Docker networks

 **Warning: This feature does not yet work as expected.
 Please do not enable it.**